This post may contain affiliate links. Read the full disclosure here.

 ZZ Plant – the closest thing you can get to a plastic plant.
 I love mine.
 It grows and grows merrily away to itself and never gives me a moment’s worry.

-Plants that’ll die in bathrooms
+Plants that die in bathrooms

-Cacti (and a lot of succulents) – they’ll rot.
+They’ll rot.
 And then you’ll be that person that can’t even keep a cactus alive.

 Pros of having plants in the bathroom

-- It adds a bit of colour and freshness to your bathroom
+It adds a bit of colour and freshness to your bathroom

 I’m no interior designer, so I just fill my house with plants.
 That’s it, that’s the aesthetic.

-- You can keep humidity loving plants without shelling out on a humidifier
+You can keep humidity-loving plants without shelling out on a humidifier

-- You can check them whilst you’re in the shower
+You can check them whilst you’re in the shower

-the best way to prevent problems (such as plant death) is to keep a close eye on your plants.
 When you have a lot, then it can be hard to find the time to inspect each one.

-If you spend a lot of time in close proximity to your plant then you’re more likely to spot any problems early on, and be able to rectify them before too much damage is done.
+If you spend a lot of time in close proximity to your plant then you’re more likely to spot any problems early on and be able to rectify them before too much damage is done.
 What better way to waste time in the shower than inspecting your plants!

-- You can shower them too
+You can shower them too

 Who can be arsed to dust the leaves?
 No one!
 Your bathroom plants can share your shower though.
 Pop them in the bottom where the water is cooler, and let that dust run down the drain (and hopefully any pests).